AdaCore/spark2014/docs/lrm/source/declarations-and-types.rst

 and access-to-subprogram types are not in |SPARK|.]

-User-defined storage pools are not in |SPARK|; more specifically, the package System.Storage_Pools, Storage_Pool aspect splecifications, and the Storage_Pool attribute are not in |SPARK|.
+User-defined storage pools are not in |SPARK|; more specifically, the package System.Storage_Pools, Storage_Pool aspect specifications, and the Storage_Pool attribute are not in |SPARK|.

 A composite type is also said to be an *owning* type if it has an